-Liberalisation of higher education: space for international providers
+Liberalisation of tertiary education: space for international providers

-251. As noted above, China is a leader for the opening of its higher education system to outside providers.
-It has also made possible the establishment of HEIs by international providers in partnership with Chinese universities.
+As noted above, China is a leader for the opening of its tertiary education system to outside providers.
+It has also made possible the establishment of TEIs by international providers in partnership with Chinese universities.
 There is an ever increasing number of this type of institution in the country.

-252. In theory, by opening the country to international universities the higher education system becomes internationalised to a certain extent.
-However, full internationalisation makes alternative academic offerings available to students by including joint degree programmes, dual degree programmes, greater emphasis in the teaching/learning of other languages and exposing students to international academic staff (see box 9.1).
+In theory, by opening the country to international universities the tertiary education system becomes internationalised to a certain extent.
+However, full internationalisation makes alternative academic offerings available to students by including joint degree programmes, dual degree programmes, greater emphasis in the teaching/learning of other languages and exposing students to international academic staff (see Box 9.1).